openvinotoolkit/openvino/src/frontends/pytorch/README.md

 ## Architecture

 OpenVINO PyTorch Frontend is a C++ component that uses [TorchScriptPythonDecoder](../../bindings/python/src/openvino/frontend/pytorch/ts_decoder.py) in Python code to parse PyTorch model from Python object.
-Usually frontend will be used inside [openvino.convert_model](../../../tools/ovc) in Python code or inside openvino backend in `torch.compile_model`, in which case `TorchFXPythonDecoder` is used to decode `torch.fx.graph`.
-The whole workflow of model conversion looks like the following diagram shows.
+Usually the frontend is used inside [openvino.convert_model](../../../tools/ovc) in Python code or inside openvino backend in `torch.compile_model`, in which case `TorchFXPythonDecoder` is used to decode `torch.fx.graph`.
+The entire model conversion workflow can be represented by the following diagram.

 ```mermaid
 flowchart TD